javierclb/tutorials/julia/editing_julia_packages.md

 # Editing Packages in Julia 1.0

 :warning: The workflow around packages in Julia 1.0 is radically different than that in prior releases.
-To get up to speed on the new Julia package manager, `Pkg3`, see [the docs](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+If you're having trouble with the new package manager, `Pkg3`, see [the docs](https://docs.julialang.org/en/v1/stdlib/Pkg/).

 ## Setup